lhzcode/es10-cn/statements-and-declarations.md

     if ( Expression[+In, ?Yield, ?Await] ) Statement[?Yield, ?Await, ?Return]
 ```

-Each else for which the choice of associated if is ambiguous shall be associated with the nearest possible if that would otherwise have no corresponding else.
+Each else for which the choice of associated if 是 ambiguous shall be associated with the nearest possible if that would otherwise have no corresponding else.

-### 13.6.1 SS: Early Errors <div id="sec-if-statement-static-semantics-early-errors"></div>
+### 13.6.1 静态语义：Early Errors <div id="sec-if-statement-static-semantics-early-errors"></div>

 ```
 IfStatement :